 In effect, wind often trumps bright, sunny, midday conditions for walleyes, be it bottom-bouncing spinners & crawlers along reservoir mudlines, or slip-bobbering leeches atop shallow, windswept reefs in natural lakes.

 However…it the wind doesn’t blow, look out below.
 It’s time to shift your tactics into the adjacent deeper water, perhaps patiently livebait rigging with leeches or ‘crawlers to tempt bites from deep schools of fish.
 Walleyes using these areas tend to be most active in midday, making it prime time to target them there with subtle, tempting, vertical fishing tactics.
 The bite is more likely to be steady than intense, but that’s what the conditions dictate.

 In natural lakes, it’s common for independent groups of fish to live at different depth levels, relating to the available structure and cover options.
 You have weed walleyes.
 Rock walleyes.
 Walleyes along drop-offs.
 Fish relating to midlake humps.
 Roaming the basin.
 Even suspended.
 Each group is best targeted at the prime time of day when they are most likely to be aggressively feeding.
 And by using the most efficient means of catching them, depending on their depth, location and mood.

+Summer fishing for largemouth bass is a different story.
 Groups of largemouth bass inhabiting different weed zones also tend to feed at different times of day, all else being equal.
 Fish the lily pads early morning and late evening; the weed flats, mid-morning and late afternoon; under docks on sunny afternoons, when bass lurk there in the shade; and the deep weedline during the midday hours, again targeting the most active groups of bass at times and places where they are most vulnerable.